sergio-deras/sam-api-public-private/README.md

+# EXPERIMENTAL: THE SAM AWS::Serverless::Api DOES NOT WORK CORRECTLY WITH PRIVATE APIs
 # AWS-SAM-Express

 A simple demo to show the integration of AWS Serverless Application Model (SAM) and an NodeJS Express application,